What exactly is a healthy lifestyle?

 Try to pick just three from the following:

-Notice that within this choice itself, “healthy lifestyle” cannot always include fitness, at least not at a high level, all the time.
+Notice that within this choice, a “healthy lifestyle” cannot always include fitness, at least not at a high level, all the time.

-This does not mean that you don’t stay active; but rather, that you look to change your daily routines to include taking the stairs, walking, or other physical activity you can do within your day.
+This does not mean that you don’t stay active, but rather that you look to change your daily routines to include taking the stairs, walking, or other physical activity you can do within your day.

-Rather, this is just a way to do a little bit of introspection to see where you are in life, what your priorities currently are, as well as where you may NOT be putting in as much focus.
+Rather, this is just a way to do a little bit of introspection to see where you are in life, what your priorities currently are, and where you may NOT be putting in as much focus.

 2. Mental Health